IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumestorageclass.md

 The `storageclass.storage.k8s.io/<storageclass-name> created` message is emitted.

-This procedure is applicable for both Kubernetes and Red Hat® OpenShift®.
+This procedure is applicable for both Kubernetes and Red Hat OpenShift®.
 For Red Hat OpenShift, replace `kubectl` with `oc` in all relevant commands.{: tip}